 Sadly for Emma, she has recently been put in prison, and now there aren’t any males around.
 To her surprise, she adjusts to her new situation and starts to date another female.
 Once she gets out of prison, Emma would resume dating males exclusively.

-The story of Emma also tells us the broader story of bisexual erasure—lots of people don’t believe that bisexuality exists at all and that everyone is either straight or gay.
+The story of Emma also tells us the broader story of bisexual erasure—most people don’t believe that bisexuality exists at all and that everyone is either straight or gay.
 Some of these people may be bisexual themselves.

 Why would bisexual people deny their own bisexuality?

-Society doesn’t like people who are not-straight—we’ve discussed homophobia.
+Society doesn’t like people who are not-straight—we have already discussed homophobia.
 And the gay community doesn’t like people who are not-gay.
+‘Bisexuals are by definition problematic in this regard, blurring the boundaries between insider and outsider’, says the bisexual activist Robyn Ochs.
 Essentially, bisexual people are forced to pick a side.

 Why does the gay community hate bisexual people?

 They think bisexual people are really gay people who are too afraid to call themselves gay.
+‘Many lesbians and gay men believe that bisexuals have less commitment to “the community”’, adds Ochs.
 They even have a name for such individuals: queer apologetic.
 And being queer apologetic is terrible for the gay community’s fight against homophobia.

-That said, gay males and bisexual males do have a common enemy: HIV as well as other sexually transmitted infections.
-Sex between males is risky business since infections spread easier through unprotected anal sex than through unprotected vaginal sex.
+That said, gay males and bisexual males do have a common enemy: HIV, as well as other sexually transmitted infections.
+The HIV-charity Avert tells us that males who have sex with males are ’27 times more at risk of HIV compared with the general population’.
+That’s because infections spread easier through unprotected anal sex than through unprotected vaginal sex.
 Plus, condoms break more often during anal sex.
 (Being a bottom for anal sex is the riskiest sex that you can have.)
 I don’t mean to scare anyone—all you need to do is take precautions.

 Here are the labels from the bisexual community.